 It provides details of the expedition itself, the story of the lift and full details of the dive trail.

+During the expedition we collected some really detailed scanning data of Loch Striven.
 You can download both the sidescan data and the 3D Bathymetry data that was collected by the expedition via the links below.

 SideScan Data of the Highball Site – this is a very large ZIP file and contains a copy of all the sidescan data files collected during our expedition.